 Kate-Ida Holleman has a BA in Professional Writing and Philosophy from Deakin University and a Master in Creative Media (Screenwriting) from RMIT.
 She has taught Screenwriting across rural Victoria and specializes in genre, narrative structure and characterization.
 Kate-Ida is also a freelance writer and editor and has been published in the Herald Sun, The Age, ABC online as well as magazines and newspapers.
 Film Blerg is her first attempt at writing film reviews, although her friends will tell you she’s been annoying them for years with her opinions and are glad she will finally shut up while watching a movie.

 Chloe completed a Bachelor of Communications (Journalism) at RMIT University, majoring in cinema studies.
-A world cinema enthusiast, her favourite films include The Lives of Others, Downfall, Goodbye Lenin, A Woman Is A Woman and The Return.
-When she’s not obsessing over Jimmy Stewart, Larry David and David Fincher, she’s dancing in front of her mirror to Taylor Swift and counting down the days until the final series of Breaking Bad airs.
+A world cinema enthusiast, her favourite films include The Lives of Others, Downfall, Goodbye Lenin, Amour, A Woman Is A Woman and The Return.
+When she’s not obsessing over Jimmy Stewart, Jimmy Fallon and Larry David, she’s dancing in front of her mirror to Taylor Swift and ruing the fact that Breaking Bad ended.
+All while eating Japanese.

 Chris lives in Melbourne, loves movies, music and books.
 His top ten all-time favourite directors are Francois Truffaut, Martin Scorsese, Orson Welles, Alfred Hitchcock, Steven Soderberg, Lucio Fulci, Werner Herzog, Quentin Tarantino, Ridley Scott and David Fincher.